fscotto/cdcdemo/README.md

-# cdcdemo
+# Change Data Capture Pattern Demo

-This project is a simple test of CDC design pattern using Observes
+This project is a simple test of CDC design pattern using Observes.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.